 - Physical activity

-If your area has an ADA recognized or AADE accredited DSME program, referring an individual newly diagnosed with diabetes is the recommendation.
+If your area has an ADA recognized or AADE accredited DSMES program, referring an individual newly diagnosed with diabetes is the recommendation.

 Resources for Diet: